The Perfect Girls Weekend in New Orleans

-This time last year I was on a week long road trip for my day job (communications manager for Upland Brewing Co) documenting some beer collaborations with Yazoo Brewing Co. in Nashville, Tennessee and Great Raft Brewing in Shreveport, Louisiana.
-My coworker and I decided we might as well keep driving south after our work was done and spend the weekend in New Orleans.
-To my surprise one of my best friends from graduate school and fellow blogger, Claire Cothren of Blue Prints & Backpacks, had the weekend free and joined me in the Big Easy for the weekend.
-I had only been there once before so I was determined to eat as much creole and cajun fare as possible before having to drive back to Indiana.
+When your day job takes you on a road trip to Louisiana, extending your trip to allow time for a weekend in New Orleans is a must.
+Am I right?
+A couple of years ago I met up with one my best friends from graduate school and fellow blogger, Claire Cothren of Blue Prints & Backpacks, in New Orleans for the ultimate girls weekend.
+Having only been there once before so I was determined to eat as much creole and cajun fare as possible before having to drive back to Indiana.

 If you have the chance to visit Nola with a good friend, go!
 No agenda needed.
 Seriously, we had no plans other than eating some delicious food and drool over the architecture in the garden district.